 The Mixolydian mode over the three chord progression

-Aeolian Mode-sixth mode of the major scale.
+The Aeolian Mode is the sixth mode of the major scale.
 Next to the Ionian mode, this is the most used, most popular mode.
-In the key of C, this is the C Major scale starting on A, A B C D E F G A. Also called the natural minor scale, this scale is prevalent in all forms of music.
+In the key of C, this is the C Major scale starting on A: A B C D E F G A. Also called the natural minor scale, this scale is prevalent in all forms of music.
 Many melodies and solos are based on the Aeolian mode.
 The vocal line in Stairway To Heaven is sung entirely in this mode

 A Aeolian At The Twelfth Fret